cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/04_debug_ui/index.md

 ## RenderDoc

 The debug UI in the game is helpful, but sometimes you may need to take a closer look at the actual graphics resources _MonoGame_ is managing.
 There are various tools that intercept the graphics API calls between an application and the graphics software. [_RenderDoc_](https://renderdoc.org/) is a great example of a graphics debugger tool.
 Unfortunately, it only works with MonoGame when the game is targeting the WindowsDX profile.
 It may not be possible to switch your game to WindowsDX under all circumstances.
-At this time, there are very few options for graphic debuggers tools for MonoGame when targetting openGL.
+At this time, there are very few options for graphic debuggers tools for MonoGame when targeting openGL.

 ### Switch to WindowsDX